OIRNOIR/Remove-Discord-Mosaic/README.md

 Install: https://replugged.dev/store/dev.oirnoir.RemoveDiscordMosaic

+Please restart your Discord client after installing.

-Some code by teltta and alyxia.dev on Discord.
+Some code by teltta and loneweeb.tsx on Discord.

 This plugin has a few bugs and issues, PRs are welcome.